Duplin County DWI Guide

 Immediate Steps (First 24 Hours)

-- Booking: You will be taken to the Duplin County Detention Center, located in Kenansville.
+- Transportation to Duplin County Detention Center: You will be transported to the Duplin County Detention Center, located at 112 West Hill St, Kenansville, NC 28349.

-- Phone Call: You will be allowed to make a phone call, typically to arrange for bail or contact an attorney.
+- Phone Calls: You will be allowed to make a reasonable number of phone calls.
+Use this opportunity to contact a family member or a DUI attorney.

 Critical Deadlines